nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

 - Put the Tears in the Altars to get Chrono Cross.
 - Menu - Allocate Elements
   - Serge
-    - Level 1 - Chrono Cross
+    - Level 1 - Replace 2nd HealAll with Chrono Cross
 - To Opassa Beach and go to another world.

 ### Opassa Beach (Another World)